Antigua, Guatemala Photo Tour | Holy Week | Easter 2018

 Our hotel is a colonial-style boutique hotel, refurbished in the past decade.
 It has tranquil garden areas, a fantastic restaurant and a rooftop terrace with views of the nearby volcanos.
 The rooms feature cable TV, free wifi, security safes, upscale bathroom amenities (slippers and robes) and bottled water.
 The morning waiter makes a latte to rival the city's best baristas.

-While the activity level for this week is rated "moderate", bear in mind that we will do a lot of walking, much of it on ancient cobblestone streets at an elevation of around 5,000 feet.
+The activity level for this week is rated "strenuous", bear in mind that we will do a lot of walking, much of it on ancient cobblestone streets at an elevation of around 5,000 feet.
 Great walking shoes are essential.
 In March, daytime temperatures are in the low 80s (F) and the evenings cool off and are usually in the low to mid 60s.
 Rain during this time of year is unusual.

-This workshop is for advanced amateurs and beyond.
-This is not an experience for the beginning photographer.
+This workshop/tour is for photographers of all levels, using cameras with changeable lenses to iPhones.
+You should be familiar with whatever you use, so we can help with photography, instead of helping you learn how to use your camera.
 We’ll cover the use of natural light, artificial light, lens choice, composition, posing and exposure control.
 Each participant should have a body (a second body is helpful in case you have tech issues with your camera) with a couple of lenses.
 We don’t recommend bringing a tripod, unless it is a small table-top type.
 Also, we recommend an easy to use camera bag for walking around.

 Editing and workflow are equally important in today’s digital world .
 We will have several sessions working with each student to create a system for downloading, editing, developing, cataloging and storing photos.
 In addition, we will work on the layout for your own travel book.